chrisveilleux/angular-basics/README.md

 * A theme is required to use the Material UI library.
 There are several pre-built themes.
 An example of how to include one of these in an application can be found in `style.scss` file in this project.

+### Global Stylesheets

+SCSS provides the ability to declare variables that can be imported into other stylesheets.
+This concept can be used to define styles that are used throughout the application, keeping things DRY.
+A variation of the 7-1 (seven folders, one file) pattern is used in this project to organize reusable styles.
+The 7-1 pattern is defined in the style guide located here: https://sass-guidelin.es/#architecture.
+It is implemented within this project in the `src/stylesheets` directory.
+The variations are:
+* The 7-1 pattern uses a directory named `sass` to house all the stylesheets.
+I am opposed to naming directories after a technology as the underlying technology can change.
+Thus, the directory is named `stylesheets` within this project.
+* One of the seven folders in the pattern is `pages`.
+This folder is omitted from this project because it is a single-page application that uses components.
+A `pages` directory clashes with that paradigm, IMO.
+* The `components` directory in the 7-1 pattern is renamed to `controls` in this project to eliminate confusion between an UI component and an Angular components.

 ## Build